Running Pliers

 until they separate.

 Practice with your running pliers.
 They will run small pieces, large pieces, curves, straight lines and just about everything in between.
-Use some cheap glass,
+Use some cheap glass, or better yet, double strength window glass.
+Try various cuts, see what happens when you do this or that.
+Get comfortable using your pliers.
+I'm sure you will find that they make cutting glass a lot easier.

 If you have questions or comments about running pliers, please feel free to